 Reflow ovens are electronic heating devices used to mount electronic components to printed circuit boards (PCB) using surface mount technology (SMT).
 The electronics manufacturing industry maintains SMT as an industry standard due to the advantage it offers of simpler construction of electronic devices.
 Reflow ovens vary in size and type.
 Commercial reflow ovens range in cost from thousands to tens of thousands of dollars.
-The option to construct homemade reflow ovens reduces costs; however it limits both functionality and durability.
+The option to construct homemade reflow ovens reduces costs; however, it also limits both functionality and durability.

 - Thermal performance